psf/black/README.md

 a bit easier than double quotes.
 The latter requires use of the Shift key.
 My recommendation here is to keep using whatever is faster to type and let *Black* handle the transformation.

+If you are adopting *Black* in a large project with pre-existing string conventions (like the popular ["single quotes for data, double quotes for human-readable strings"](https://stackoverflow.com/a/56190)), you can pass `--skip-string-normalization` on the command line.
+This is meant as an adoption helper, avoid using this for new projects.

 ### Line breaks & binary operators